 Apple cider syrup can be poured over pancakes, waffles and ice cream.
 It makes good marinades, sauces and salad dressings.
 And it is added to apple desserts to make them more flavorful.
 Apple cider syrup is also a tasty addition to hot and cold drinks.
 Where apple cider syrup recipes are concerned, have no fear, the internet provides!

 We first learned about apple cider syrup from Audra, a customer of ours.
 Audra purchased a Sapling Evaporator Pan from us shortly after moving to a homestead with dozens of ancient apple trees and space in the garage to store her heirloom cider press.

 Audra grew up in Weathersfield, Vermont, near the famed Wood’s Cider Mill, where she made maple syrup every spring with her family.
 In addition, there was a family cider press.
 In fact, all three of her brothers went on to found and run apple-related businesses.
-These businesses included Brown Brothers’ Cider (Motto: “we squeeze to please.”
-No joke!), Cider Co. and Champlain Orchards.
+These businesses included Brown Brothers’ Cider and Cider Co.
+(Mottos: “we squeeze to please.”
+No joke!)
 So picking, pressing and preserving apples was a family affair.
 Audra canned up to twenty gallons of apple cider per year.
 She made apple cider syrup too.